Local moving companies in St. Petersburg

 -

-Home prices in Chicago are 18.0% lower than in St. Petersburg. - Income in Chicago is 11.2% higher than in St. Petersburg, so you could earn more for doing the same job.
-The top employers in Chicago include U.S. Government, Chicago Public Schools, and City of Chicago.
+Home prices in Chicago are 18.0% lower than in St. Petersburg. - You’re likely to make a higher income living in Chicago, where incomes are, on average, 11.2% higher than in St. Petersburg.
+Major employers in Chicago include U.S. Government, Chicago Public Schools, and City of Chicago.

 - Be sure to budget for higher bills in Chicago, since the cost of living for a single person in Chicago is 38.1% higher than in St. Petersburg.
 This includes routine expenses like utilities, groceries, clothing, and transportation.